dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

 ~~~~~~~~~~~~~~

 |image10| The ``<table-control>`` class (which corresponds to the List
-View control in its “report” view in Microsoft documentation) allows you
+View control in its "report" view in Microsoft documentation) allows you
 to display items in a table, with information divided into a number of
 column headings.
 This type of control is used when you need to display
 several pieces of information about each object, such as the name, size,